The Oklahoma Clearinghouse for Early Childhood Success (Clearinghouse)

 Besides the website, implementation support will be available for selected programs, training, etc. The website will eventually include lots of information to help you get started along with contact information for Clearinghouse staff to assist with implementation.

 Q: Do you work in other states to spread good ideas?

 A: The Clearinghouse is a public website so anyone can review the submissions reviewed along with their ratings; however, implementation support is limited to Oklahoma providers.

 Q: What if I don’t agree with how my submission was rated?

-A: If you completed a submission and disagree with the rating, you may appeal your decision using the process at _____________.
+A: If you completed a submission and disagree with the rating, you may appeal your decision by emailing us at Clearinghouse@okschoolreadiness.org.